espocrm/documentation/docs/user-guide/reports.md

 * Comparison operator is substituted into an SQL query between the complex expression statement and the formula result value.

 More info about complex expressions is available [here](complex-expressions.md).

+!!! example

+    Filter record that were created after less than 12 month from the creation of a related account.
+For example, it can be used to show sales only from new customers.

+    ```
+    LESS_THAN:(
+        TIMESTAMPDIFF_MONTH:(
+            account.createdAt,
+            createdAt
+        ),
+        12
+    )
+    ```

 ### Having group